 Graduated nursing school in my home town Baku, Azerbaijan in 1989.
 My family moved in United state in the beginning 1992.
-Here I worked in the medical industry as phlebotomist, medical assistant and office manager for 14 years.
+Here I worked in the medical industry as phlebotomist, medical assistant and office manager for 19 years.

 Functional Nutrition & Lifestyle Practitioner (FNLP)

 National Association of Nutrition Professionals (HANP)

 National Board for Health and Wellness Coaching ( NBHWC)